- Activity Level: high

 Since it is a mixed breed, the Westie Mix is often relatively healthy since they have a larger gene pool.
 They do, however, need regular vet visits to stay healthy.
 You should be aware of possible ailments such as hip problems, chronic hernias, knee problems, and aggression.
 By keeping these in mind, you will help your Westie Mix be happier and healthier.

 This dog breed is somewhat difficult to train.
 If you decide to add a Westie Mix to your family, you will want to use reward training and positive reinforcement.
 Then, even if you have some experience training dogs, you will want to work with a trainer.
 They will help you gain confidence and teach your pup to understand what is expected of them.

 Westie Mixes do not shed much and are wonderful for people that have mild allergies.
 You should brush them every other day, and have them professionally groomed twice a year.
 You should also check their ears weekly and trim their nails monthly.
 This can help prevent ear infections and keep their nails from getting too long.

 As a small dog breed, the Westie Mix is more prone to developing dental diseases like gum disease and tooth decay.
 Good dental care for dogs, like brushing their teeth or using an enzyme toothpaste every day, can help keep your Westie Mix’s mouth healthy.

 This dog breed is fairly active and will need to be walked for at least an hour every day.
 You should also take them for a run, or to the dog park, every other day and then a hike or a bike ride once a month.
 Although they will be thrilled with the activity, they may need a break.
 Bring plenty of water and a puppy backpack they can comfortably fit in just in case you have to carry them.

-A Westie Mix will stand 9 to 20 inches tall and weighs 30 to 40 pounds.
+A Westie Mix will usually stand 9 to 20 inches tall and weighs 30 to 40 pounds.

-Westie Mixes generally lives 12 to 16 years.
+Westie Mixes generally live 12 to 16 years.